 Help in the house

 In the Kalahari you learn how to slow down and appreciate the small luxuries in life, and how to make the most out of the simplest situations.
 You will learn how to disconnect (no internet or TV) to connect (find yourself in this quiet environment).
 You learn how a community works together to help each other in a very harsh and isolated environment.
+If you are lucky, you might experience true Afrikaans culture during a "braai" with some of the neighbors, or even a "sokkie" (dance party) depending on the time of year :-)

 We are slowly renovating our farmhouse as well as the Workaway-house, and also constantly expanding the vegetable garden.
 We will need general help in the house with cleaning once a week, but also bigger projects like building and painting, gardening, fencing, working with the goats, helping with our bees, and general maintenance.
 We are slowly becoming more self-sustainable as we learn how to survive in this harsh environment.
 We still have lots to learn as we try to live and be more Eco-conscious.